 The origin of funds transferred to the General Fund shall be tracked and shall remain associated with the transferring property.
-Funds may be transferred from the General Fund back to the transferring property as needed.
-Use of funds from a transferring property for any purpose other than the operation of that property requires CDA Board approval.
+Use of funds from a property for any purpose other than the operation of that property requires CDA Board approval.